As anyone who has ever been to Scotland will tell you, there are way too many midges – Hundreds of them.

 Midges are annoying little mosquito-like insects that bite you all over and send you into an itchy frenzy – and the highlands are full of them!

 So why are there so many?

-Secondly, the Highland Midge, which is the midge most often found in greatest quantities in Scotland, are known to be the biggest recidivist about when it comes to biting people, and their numbers are rife in the highlands.
+Secondly, the Highland Midge, which is the midge most often found in greatest quantities in Scotland, are known to be the biggest repeating offender when it comes to biting people, and their numbers are rife in the highlands.

 And thirdly, a brutal winter actually means more midges in the spring and summer.

 In 2010 scientists believed that the Highland Midge population was going to die down a little after the brutal winter Scotland (and the rest of the U.K.) had just been through.

 But what they actually found was that due to the constant freezing temperatures; most of the midge’s natural predators had sat the winter out, leaving the midge population to boom.

 So every time there’s a freezing winter (which is mostly about every winter in Scotland) the midge population is set to bloom in spring.

 So there you have it, that’s why there are so many midges in Scotland!

 In medieval times, some Scottish lords would torture people by strapping them naked to a post and leaving them to be devoured by midges.